-Q. How do I start my dog or cat on raw food?
+Q. How do I start my dog or cat on a raw pet food diet?

-A. Most dogs and cats have been fed sterile (cooked) foods most of their lives, so we recommend raw food be introduced slowly over the first week or so.
+A. Most dogs and cats have been fed sterile (cooked) foods most of their lives, so we recommend a raw pet food diet be introduced slowly over the first week or so.
 Green tripe is a great way to build up the healthy gut bacteria.
-Raw food can be increased to 2 to 4 percent of bodyweight depending on activity level as well as dietary goals.
+Raw food can be increased to 2 to 4 percent of body weight depending on activity level as well as dietary goals.

-Q. Do Raw Diets cost more to feed than traditional foods?
+Q. Do Raw Pet Food Diets cost more to feed than traditional foods?

 Q. Why have dogs recently been classified as Omnivores?

 A. In our dictionaries, Mr. Webster still classifies a dog as carnivorous (flesh-eating), direct descendants of wolf (genus Canis).
 Perhaps this myth of defining our domestic genus Canis as omnivores has been promoted by self-serving pet food companies trying to justify turning our canine companions into “corn dogs” (a veterinarian nickname for the well apparent unhealthy dogs fed grain-filled kibble).

 We believe that our domesticated genus Canis pals are still carnivores, that they prefer fresh meat, and that they thrive best on nutrition that only the raw meat diets can provide, whether eaten in the wild and/or purchased from a health conscious raw meat manufacturer like us.
 Unlike pet food advertisements and packaging, natural science proves that a carnivore’s natural biological make-up has not changed throughout the transition from non-domesticated animals into domesticated pets.

 Q. Is this concept of feeding raw meat to dogs and cats a new philosophy?